 The Resilience Project – ‘GEM’

-GEM, which stands for Gratitude, Empathy and Mindfulness, is the main message of The Resilience Project, which we introduced in 2017.
+GEM, which stands for Gratitude, Empathy and Mindfulness, is the main message of The Resilience Project.
 We explicitly teach our students to be grateful, to try and empathise with others and to practise mindfulness.
 This helps them with emotional self-regulation, maintaining good mental health, and developing Resilience; all important parts of general Health and Wellbeing.

 The ability to identify and regulate emotions is a big job for all kids, particularly those with additional needs, and sometimes we as adults can also struggle with regulating our emotions.
 So to help our students, in 2020 we introduced a wonderful new program called….